Moksha: Mokṣha in this life

-When a Jivanmukta dies he achieves Paramukti and becomes a Paramukta.
-Jivanmukta experience liberation while alive and also after death i.e., after becoming paramukta, while Videhmukta experiences liberation only after death.
+When a jivanmukta dies, he achieves paramukti and becomes a paramukta.
+A jivanmukta experiences liberation while alive and also after death i.e., after becoming paramukta, while a videhamukta experiences liberation only after death.

 Mokṣa in Balinese Hinduism

 Balinese Hinduism incorporates moksha as one of five tattvas.
 The other four are: brahman (the one supreme god head, not to be confused with Brahmin), atma (soul or spirit), karma (actions and reciprocity, causality), samsara (principle of rebirth, reincarnation).
 Moksha, in Balinese Hindu belief, is the possibility of unity with the divine; it is sometimes referred to as nirwana.

 Buddhism

 In Buddhism the term "moksha" is uncommon, but an equivalent term is vimutti, "release".
 In the suttas two forms of release are mentioned, namely ceto-vimutti, "deliverance of mind," and panna-vimutti, "deliverance through wisdom" (insight).
 Ceto-vimutti is related to the practice of dhyana, while panna-vimutti is related to the development of insight.
 According to Gombrich, the distinction may be a later development, which resulted in a change of doctrine, regarding the practice of dhyana to be insufficient for final liberation.

 With release comes Nirvana (Pali: Nibbana), "blowing out", "quenching", or "becoming extinguished" of the fires of the passions and of self-view.
 It is a "timeless state" in which there is no more becoming.

 Nirvana ends the cycle of Dukkha and rebirth in the six realms of saṃsāra.
 (Note: Ending rebirth: